ltran1612/CS579-Reverse-Engineering/Week4/README.md

 #### What does the `leave` instruction do in terms of registers to leave a stack frame?

+EBP: base stack pointer.
+The base pointer that is used as a base location to find variables inside a stack frame.
+ESP: stack pointer.
+The pointer that always points to the top of the stack.

+According to this website: https://docs.oracle.com/cd/E19455-01/806-3773/instructionset-70/index.html, when leave is called:

+1) The value of the current EBP register is copied to the ESP register.
+This will allow us to "remove" the local variables from the stack.
+However, this will keep the function arguments, the old stack base pointer, and the return address in the stack.

+2) Then, the old EBP register value is popped from the stack and stored in the EBP register.
+This will allow our EBP (base stack pointer) to be back to the caller's stack frame base pointer and "leave" the old stack frame.
+The popping action also decrements the ESP register to the location of the return address.

+This will allow 'ret' instruction to get the return address.

 #### What `pop` instruction is `retn` equivalent to?

+According to this website: https://c9x.me/x86/html/file_module_x86_id_280.html and this https://c9x.me/x86/html/file_module_x86_id_248.html, 'ret' will be equivalent to: pop EIP

 #### What is a stack overflow?

+Stack overflow happens when the stack grows too large that it overwrites the heap section, data section, and even the code section.
+This could happen due to a recursive function calls itself too many times without returning once.

 #### What is a segmentation fault (a.k.a. a segfault)?

+According to this website https://smallbusiness.chron.com/segmentation-fault-linux-27699.html, Segmentation Fault happens when the program tries to access a memory location that does not exist or a memory location for which it does not have access.

 #### What are the ESI and EDI registers for?

+According to this website http://www.cs.cmu.edu/afs/cs/academic/class/15213-f02/www/R03/section_b/x86notes.pdf, ESI and EDI are general purpose registers.
+They are used to store destination and source address of array copying.
+They can be used for register variables; that is, variables that are stored in registers instead of RAM.